 Method blanks were analyzed at the proper frequency for the number and types of samples analyzed (one per batch of 20 samples).
-Method blanks were reported for each analysis as appropriate.
+Method blanks were reported for each analysis as appropriate (TDS batch 19C0118 and the anions batch 19C0184).
 The wet chemistry parameters were not detected in the method blanks above the MDLs, with the following exception.

-Fluoride was detected at an estimated concentration greater than the MDL and less than the RL in the method blank for batch 18I0170.
-Therefore, the estimated concentrations of fluoride in the associated samples were U qualified as not detected at the RL.
+Fluoride was detected at an estimated concentration greater than the MDL and less than the RL in the method blank for batch 19C0184.
+Therefore, the estimated concentrations of fluoride in the associated samples were U qualified as not detected at the RL and the fluoride concentrations in samples BBS-CCR-3 and BBS-CCR-BW1 were J+ qualified as estimated with high biases, based on professional and technical judgment.